NAME

 DESCRIPTION

-utility retrieves sensor
+The sensorsd utility retrieves sensor

 monitoring data like fan speed, temperature, voltage and RAID logical disk